ology/Statistics-Diversity-Shannon/README.md

-# Statistics-Diversity-Shannon
+# Statistics::Diversity::Shannon
-Compute the Shannon diversity
+Compute the Shannon diversity index and evenness